 The housing loan market has rebounded from the low point it hit during the crisis.
 Lending volumes have increased gradually from June, and 107 million euros of housing loans were issued in August.
 The average amount taken as a housing... more

-The countercyclical capital buffer is intended to protect the banking sector against losses that could be caused by cyclical systemic risks.
-Countercyclical capital buffer requirement requires banks to add capital at times when credit is growing rapidly so that the buffer can be... more
+The countercyclical capital buffer is intended to protect the banking sector against losses that could be caused by cyclical systemic risks increasing in the economy.
+Countercyclical capital buffers require banks to hold capital at times when credit is growing rapidly so that the buffer can be... more

 The bank deposits of the Estonian non-financial sector have grown strongly in recent years, and since the start of the coronavirus crisis the rate of growth of deposits has increased even further.
 The yearly growth in deposits was 11% in... more

 The systemic risk buffer is intended to increase the resilience of the financial sector to non-cyclical risks that could have a serious negative impact on the national financial system or the economy.